 Do Small Businesses Really Need SEO?
 Why Most Don’t (Yet)

-When you’re building a small business, you hear it from everyone:
+When you’re building a small business, you might here:

 “You’ve got to do SEO.”